-See Table 2-1 for examples of policies that use Sender Vouches confirmation.
+See Table 2-10 for examples of predefined policies that use Sender Vouches confirmation.

-If the SamlToken assertion is inside <sp:SupportingTokens> then the Bearer confirmation method is used.
+For transport-level security, if the SamlToken assertion is inside <sp:SupportingTokens>, then the Bearer confirmation method is used.
 Use transport-level security as described in Chapter 3, "Configuring Transport-Level Security" in this case.